Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Classical and quantum thermalization

 In the Gibbs ensemble approach, coarse (mixed) probability densities (instead of delta measures) are employed, implying a lack of knowledge of the system's finer details or an uncertainty in the initial conditions.
 This is augmented with further coarse-graining of the phase space cells itself, restricting the investigation to macroscopic observables---smooth functions on the coarse phase space.
+Ensemble averages of these observables are then considered and one tries to justify that they are time independent and coincide with measured values, which are argued to be temporal averages.

-Finally, one must also argue some manner of ergodicity~\cite{Earman1996-EARWET,Stanf_Enc_phil24,Frigg2008_classica_therm}---that long time averaged quantities approach phase space ensemble averages under an appropriately coarse-grained thermal probability density or time invariant measure.
-However, physical systems where equilibration is expected, have not been definitively proven to possess constrained conditions such as ergodicity or more stronger properties like mixing~\cite{Earman1996-EARWET,Stanf_Enc_phil24}.
-Usually, ergodicity with an appropriate coarse-grained measure, is justified by focusing on particular systems, most notably classical chaotic systems which showcase exponentially divergent trajectories of nearly identical initial conditions~\cite{Stanf_Enc_phil24,Frigg2008_classica_therm}.
-This allows a notion of ensembles of systems approaching equilibrium, however, this notion is not valid at all length scales or for all possible observables of a given system.
-Thus, different agents with differing coarse-graining of the phase space and possessing different coarse observables may not agree on what constitutes equilibrium.
+Thus, further, one must argue some manner of mixing or ergodicity on the energy shell~\cite{Earman1996-EARWET,Stanf_Enc_phil24,Frigg2008_classica_therm} such that these long-time averaged quantities approach phase space ensemble averages under an appropriately coarse-grained thermal probability density or time invariant measure.
+However, physical systems where equilibration is expected, have not been definitively proven to possess constrained conditions such as ergodicity or more stronger properties like mixing~\cite{Earman1996-EARWET,Ergodic_heirachy_KAM_MM,Stanf_Enc_phil24}.
+We note that ergodicity by itself does not guarantee an approach to equilibrium nor an equilibration time, thus ergodicity is not sufficient, but mixing is a sufficient criterion towards equilibration~\cite{Krylov_Mixing_nec}.
+In specific situations of thermodynamic, separable systems with short range interactions and typical initial states, as well as crucially, for a specific class of macroscopic observables (sum functions), one may invoke Khinchin's notion of ergodicity ~\cite{Khinchin1949_1,Khinchin2} which does not remain valid otherwise.

+In the more general case, ergodicity is not generic.
+In integrable Hamiltonian systems, their phase spaces are foliated by invariant tori and each trajectory is confined to a torus determined by its initial conditions, leading to quasi-periodic dynamics without ergodicity \textcolor{black}{on the energy shell}~\cite{Arnold_CM1989}.
+Indeed, contrary to widespread belief, \textcolor{black}{partly} propagated by influential physicists like Fermi~\cite{Fermi1923_ergodic_wrong,CFLV_Castiglione_Falcioni_Lesne_Vulpiani_2008}, non-integrability does not automatically imply mixing or ergodicity.
+The Kolmogorov-Arnold-Moser (KAM) theorem~\cite{KAM_Arnold1963,KAM_Kolmogorov1954,KAM_Moser1962,Broer2004_KAM} shows that in near-integrable systems, a large-measure set of non-resonant invariant tori may deform but continue to persist and the system remains non-ergodic.
+Such systems exhibit Fermi-Ulam-Pasta-Tsingou recurrences resulting in non-ergodic behavior~\cite{FORD1992271_FPU_1}.
+For systems with three or more degrees of freedom, the complement of the surviving KAM tori may still support so-called Arnold diffusion~\cite{Arnold_diffusion}, but with exponentially slow time scales as estimated by Nekhoroshev’s theorem~\cite{Nekhoroshev1971,Nekhoroshev_Poschel1993}.